How To Create a 5 Year Plan For Your Life

 Whatever you are planning for the next five years will impact your ability to fulfill your ultimate plan for your life.

-Will you be progressing toward any OR all of your lifetime goals over the next five years?
+Will you be progressing toward any or all of your life goals over the next five years?

 2. Create a story of your life five years from now.

-When thinking about how to make a 5 year plan for yourself, I encourage those that I work with to create a story line of their life five years from now.
+When thinking about making a 5-year plan for yourself, I encourage people to create a storyline of their life five years from now.

-Create smells and sounds in the story that make it more realistic.
+Create smells and sounds in the story, making it more realistic.